char/ssh-lockbox/README.md

 ## Security

 **Beware:** For all the systems you hook it up to, Lockbox is a [single point of failure](https://en.wikipedia.org/wiki/Single_point_of_failure).
-That is, if an adversary can gain control of your account on your Lockbox instance, they can deploy their own key and access any of the linked systems.
+That is, if an adversary can gain control of your account on the Lockbox instance you are using, they can deploy their own key and access any of the linked systems.

 Furthermore, the administrator of the Lockbox instance you are using is capable of adding keys under any user, so make sure you trust the admin.
-(In the best-case scenario, the admin is you.)
+(In the best-case scenario, the admin is you.
+The multi-user functionality of the software is designed for teams.)

 ## Details